 Etymology

 The word ‘passive’ comes from the Latin passivus, meaning “capable of suffering” or “enduring.”
-It entered English in the late Middle Ages, initially describing grammatical voice and later expanded to personal traits and behaviors.
+It entered English in the late Middle Ages and first appeared in grammar contexts (referring to grammatical voice), before later being applied more broadly to behavior and personal traits.

 Example Sentences

-- She remained passive throughout the meeting, letting others make all the decisions.
+- She remained passive throughout the meeting, letting others decide on the timeline.

-- His passive nature often leads people to take advantage of him.
+- His passive nature sometimes leads people to assume he won’t speak up.

-- In the passive voice, the subject receives the action rather than doing it.
+- In the passive voice, the subject receives the action rather than performing it (for example, “The report was submitted”).

-- He took a passive role in the conversation, rarely contributing his thoughts.
+- He took a passive role in the conversation, listening more than he contributed.

-- Some parents prefer a passive approach to discipline, avoiding confrontation.
+- Some parents prefer a passive approach to discipline, using distance instead of confrontation.

 Passive Synonyms